-Grow a career you can feel great about.
-The Department of Agronomy & Horticulture lets you go hands-on in research labs and out in the field, preparing you for a future where you can impact the world in meaningful, powerful ways.
-Here you can get personal attention and learn from faculty at a Big Ten university who work to feed and enrich the lives of a growing global population.
+Grow your story in the Department of Agronomy & Horticulture.
+Undergraduate programs in Agronomy, Horticulture, Plant Biology, and Turfgrass & Landscape Management provide hands-on learning in research labs and out in the field, preparing you for a future where you can influence the world in powerful ways.
+Here you will get personal attention at a Big Ten university and learn from faculty who work to feed and enrich the lives of a growing global population.

 Study: Small doses of resistant starch make healthy differenceConsuming even modest amounts of resistant starch can lend a significant punch to the gut microbes that benefit human health, according to a new study by University of Nebraska-Lincoln food scientists, Devin Rose, assistant professor of food science and technology development, and Jennifer Arcila Castillo, a recent master's graduate in food science and technology development.
 As a type of carbohydrate that resists digestion in the small intestine, resistant starch passes to the large intestine and gets metabolized by a wide array of microbes residing there.
 The study's authors sought to increase levels of this starch in whole-wheat flour by subjecting it to seven cycles of cooking and freezing, which multiplied its proportion of resistant starch from one to eight percent.
 Continue reading at UNL Today.

 Backyard Farmer airs live Thursdays starting in April